-SWMCCC policy 101 and procedures comply with the standard.
+Observations: BCCC policy 305 and procedures are in compliance with the standard.

 Standard 083 Mail Rejection or Removal or Items

 Correctional facilities shall have a written policy and procedure governing incoming and outgoing mail, including electronic mail, and legal or official mail.
 In each case, when it is necessary to reject or remove any item of incoming or outgoing mail, a written record must be made that includes: